 Contact a Minnesota Criminal Defense Lawyer

 While it is important to keep children and students safe and free from bullying, in some cases, allegations of bullying, harassment, or stalking are unwarranted and should be vigorously defended.
-The Minneapolis criminal defense lawyers at Keller Law Offices are familiar with the intricate nuances of Minnesota’s anti-bullying laws and other related laws.
+The Minneapolis criminal defense lawyers at Keller Criminal Defense Attorneys are familiar with the intricate nuances of Minnesota’s anti-bullying laws and other related laws.
 We will conduct a comprehensive investigation regarding allegations and criminal charges, defending clients facing criminal charges of bullying by seeking dismissal or reduction of charges and/or a reduced sentence.

 If you would like more information about Minnesota’s new anti-bullying law or have been charged with a bullying offense, contact our office at (952) 913-1421 to schedule a free consultation with one of our criminal defense lawyers.